michaeln014/cse15l-lab-reports/lab3-report.md

-# CSE 15L Lab Report 2
+# CSE 15L Lab Report 3

 ## Researching Commands
+An alternative to using `-grep` can be done with